 Inspired by the Los Angeles beat scene in 2012 he first got into making left-field hip-hop instrumentals.
 In 2016 he started performing and releasing music via music streaming platforms under his real name which was changed later that year to Neanderthalic."

-Our initial idea for the broadcast is to give voice to objects.
-We are exploring a variety of topics, but most notably the concept of anthropocentrism.
+Our initial idea is to give voice to objects.
+We are exploring a number of subject matters, but most prominently anthropocentrism.

-Major Project Portfolio (MPP) - Tutorial 1 w/ Dr. John Wynne
+Major Project Portfolio - Tutorial w/ Dr. John Wynne

 - Might be interesting that the planned surround set-up for speakers would be something more alive/animate.
 Test out other ways of (re)producing sound.